Authorization#

 Accounts#

 Reddit does not have a distinct account type for bots, and there is nothing special about bot accounts on Reddit; they are just regular user accounts operated by a computer program.
-For accounts specifically made for bot use, it is customary to create an account with the term ‘Bot’ in the name.
+For accounts specifically made for bot use, it’s customary to create an account with the word ‘Bot’ in its name.

-During your bot-building journey you’ll most likely need to create lots of test content on Reddit.
+In your bot-building journey you’ll most likely want to create lots of test content on Reddit.
 Rather than gunking up your main account or even your planned bot account, it may be a good idea to make a completely separate account specifically for testing.

 Tip